Mastering Soundex for Easier Ancestor Searches

 Building Your Case

 When you can’t find direct proof, build a circumstantial case using multiple pieces of indirect evidence.
 Look for patterns in naming (children often named after grandparents), geographic proximity, timing, and DNA matches.
-Sometimes, the preponderance of evidence points clearly to parentage even without a birth certificate.
+Compare it with other records, watch for conflicting information, and build the case from all the evidence you can find.

 Remember, genealogy is detective work!
 Every ancestor’s case is unique, and sometimes you need to get creative.
 The answer is out there—you just need to find the right source.